|Position:||Director of Operations|

 In addition to Hooper's success, Cady claimed Big Ten All-Freshman honors by averaging 9.9 points and 6.5 rebounds per game.
 Cady ranked 11th in the Big Ten on the boards and 28th in the conference in scoring.

-"I try to bring a high level of energy and enthusiasm to the gym each day," Finch said.
+"I try to bring a high level of energy and enthusiasm each day," Finch said.
 "I want to help young players reach their full potential both on and off the court, and I think Coach Yori and our Nebraska staff have consistently done that over the years.
 It's exciting to be a part of that."

 Finch was originally recruited by Yori out of high school to play guard at Creighton.
 Finch went on to be one of the top three-point shooters in Missouri Valley Conference history, connecting on 294 threes in 121 career games with the Jays.